dhumdil-apps/announcements-fe/README.md

 | Categories       | One or more categories (at least one required)                                   |
 | (actions)        | Icon link to edit page (`/announcements/:id`) - opens the announcement edit form |

+### `/announcements/new` - New Announcement

+Create a new announcement using the same form as edit.

 ### `/announcements/:id` - Edit Announcement

-Edit existing announcement only (no create functionality in MVP).
+Edit an existing announcement.

-Form fields:
+Form fields (shared by new and edit):

 - **Title**: Text input
 - **Content**: Textarea